Your Complete Travel Guide for Phuket First-Time Travelers

 There are many airlines offering flights from Bangkok to Phuket.
 The fastest flight to Phuket takes 1 hour and 5 minutes, and the lowest fare costs $40 one way.

-If you’re originating from Bangkok, you can also take a local bus.
+You can also take a local bus if you’re originating from Bangkok.
 It takes about 14-16 hours to reach Phuket from Bangkok.
-There are daily scheduled buses from private and government-operated companies going to Phuket from Bangkok’s Mo Chit and Southern terminal stations.
-To avoid the hassle, we recommend that you book your bus ticket in advance.
+Daily scheduled buses from private and government-operated companies go to Phuket from Bangkok’s Mo Chit and Southern terminal stations.
+To avoid the hassle, we recommend booking your bus ticket in advance.
 Book your Bus Ticket here.

 From USA, UK, and ROW